 The roaster is mostly in action at the weekends, when the right-hand third of the space is off limits (although there’s no physical separation between it and the rest of the coffee shop).
 However, when it’s not in use, the four-person round table in the window can be used for additional seating.

-I visited twice, once in October last year, when I was in Tokyo at the end of my around the world trip, and again last weekend, at the end of my most recent trip to Japan.
+I visited twice, once in October 2018, when I was in Tokyo at the end of my around the world trip, and again in September 2019, at the end of the first of this year’s two trips to Japan.
 Both times I indulged in the tasting flights and, for once, I made extensive notes.
 So, just as I did with Maruyama Single Origin, where I wrote up my coffee experiences in a separate post, I’ve done the same with Glitch.

 All I’ll say here was that on both occasions, the coffee was awesome, some of the best I’ve tasted.
 And I had an excellent sticky (but not too sticky) walnut and raisin cinnamon bun on my first visit.